BananaAcid/imapbox/README.md

 ![IMAPBOX](logo.png)

+> [!Why a fork?]
-_This is a modified version, to include functions that I believe are helpful.
+> This is a modified version, to include functions that I believe are helpful as CLI tool and a Docker service.
-I use it together with ImapSync._
+> I use it together with ImapSync.

 Dump IMAP inbox to a local folder in a regular backupable format: HTML, PDF, JSON and attachments.